MikeXydas/MDSimsEval/docs_src/index.rst

 ..
-MD_Feature_Extraction documentation
+MDSimsEval documentation

-MD_Feature_Extraction Documentation
+MDSimsEval Documentation
 =================================================

 **The main goal of this package is to create a way of summarizing, describing and evaluating collections of MD simulations**

-**MD_Feature_Extraction** is a package I created as part of my undergraduate thesis that in a flexible way calculates useful metrics for **a collection of Molecular Dynamics (MD) simulations**, stores them and provides a number of methods for visualizations.
+**MDSimsEval** is a package I created as part of my undergraduate thesis that in a flexible way calculates useful metrics for **a collection of Molecular Dynamics (MD) Simulations**, stores them and provides a number of methods for visualizations.

 **This package is use case specific**.The prerequisite of using this package is having a number of MD simulations of two classes.
 In the case of my thesis I had a number of Agonist and Antagonist